dori-dev/send-rockets-to-Mars-with-AI/README.md

-# send rocket to Mars with AI
+# send rockets to Mars with AI
 Send rockets to Mars with artificial intelligence(Genetic algorithm) in python.

 #